-Having feedback at your fingertips enables you to quickly uncover valuable insight in real time and immediately implement measures to drive improvements for eCommerce website performance and customer experience.
+Having feedback at your fingertips is quite like having the right metrics for customer engagement.
+Both can enable you to quickly uncover valuable insight in real time and immediately implement measures to drive improvements for eCommerce website performance and customer experience.

 There are three workflows that you can set up to collect feedback efficiently at different moments of the customer journey for your online store.
 They are as follows:

 - Website Feedback – overall experience regarding the UI/UX of your site

 - After-checkout Feedback – overall experience regarding the website and checkout funnel

 - After-delivery Feedback – product-specific and regarding the delivery

 An engaged audience is more than some prospective customers.
 The key to creating engaging content lies in the balance of three factors – something that your audience likes, something that is related to your brand, it adds value to the readers.

 ASDA creates content for their YouTube channel, Mum’s Eye View.
 They curated it keeping customers in the mind.

 They have benefitted immensely from their video content marketing tactic and get new views and followers with every video they upload, without fail.

 Tips to increase consumer engagement for your eCommerce store.